michaelklishin/sous-chef/README.md

 Running chef-solo may take from several seconds to several minutes, dependeing on what selected recipes do.
 Building 13 Ruby versions/implementations for travis-ci.org, for example, takes slightly over 50 minutes but most of recipes run in under 15 seconds.

+Once provisioning finishes, ssh into the VM to check what the environment looks like:

+    vagrant ssh

+When you are done with your work on the cookbook you can either power off the VM to use it later with

+    vagrant halt

+or destroy it completely with

+    vagrant destroy

 ## Developing a new cookbook with Sous Chef